Protocol and Practice of Persons Appearing in the Court of Judge Aryeh D. Schwartz

 Telephonic Appearances.

-If you would like to appear virtually/remotely/telephonically for a hearing that is ordered to be conducted in-person, then file a motion requesting that relief, and provide us a proposed form of order.
+If you would like to appear telephonically for a hearing, then file a motion requesting that relief, and provide us a proposed form of order.
 Importantly, in the motion, state the reason for your request.
-Such motions are not automatically granted, especially for trials and other evidentiary hearings.
+Motions for telephonic appearances are not automatically granted, especially for trials and other evidentiary hearings.

 As indicated with regard to motions to extend deadlines or continue hearing dates, you must provide copies of your motion to the other parties.
 Obtaining other parties’ consent to the relief you request, and either filing a stipulated motion or at least indicating in the motion that you have consulted with the other parties and they have no objection, will simplify and expedite my ability to rule on your motion.